mudmap-io/documentation/docs/preparing-devices.md

 > shell access have strong passwords that cannot be easily guessed. - Netgate

 There are alternatives should you feel too uncomfortable with this.
-Sadly, none of these will give you the convience of managing *all* your firewalls from one location.
+Sadly, none of these will give you the convenience of managing *all* your firewalls from one location.

 For consideration have a look at some of these options if you feel Mudmap is